opendilab/DI-engine/dizoo/multiagent_particle/envs/Readme.md

-This environment is based on the openAI's work <https://github.com/openai/multiagent-particle-envs>, transplanted to nerevX.
+This environment is based on the openAI's work <https://github.com/openai/multiagent-particle-envs>, transplanted to DI-engine.

 Below is the original readme from openAI's open source code.